kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 ### File a criminal complaint with the police for data leak and/or extortion

 *   You can report an offence online on the [website of the Finnish Police](https://www.poliisi.fi/crimes/reporting_an_offence_online).
-The service is available every day from 6 to 22:45.
-If you are not able to do a report immediately, try again later.
-If you have received a ransom note, include a screenshot of it as an attachment.
+The service is available every day from 6:00 to 22:45.
+If you are unable to file a report immediately, please try again later.
+The police website has been under heavier load than usual and it's not necessary to file a report immediately.
+The investigation will still continue even if all the individuals involved are not able to file a report at once.
+*   Reporting an offence online requires identifying yourself with online banking codes, a chip enabled official ID card, or mobile verification.
+*   If you have received a ransom note, include a screenshot of it as an attachment.
-*   If you can't report an offence online, do it at your local police station.
+*   If you're unable to report an offence online, please visit your nearest police station.
-*   Police has instructed to not call the Emergency Response Centers.
+*   The police have instructed to not call the Emergency Response Centers.
 *   If you file a criminal complaint, you must mention the following:
 **  Word "Vastaamo"
 **  Who was the recipient of the ransom note
 **  Where information has been distributed, if you know **  Possible ransom request, account number, bitcoin address and whether you have paid the ransom.
-*   The Police wants to stress that you should not pay the ransom because it will not guarantee that your information is safe.
+*   The police wants to stress that you should not pay the ransom because it will not guarantee that your information is safe nor prevent misuse of the information.

 ### Report the incident to National Cyber Security Centre